Its History

 S. XXI

-The Metropolitan Chapter has been its faithful custodian for seven centuries of rich history and wants to continue to be so with a more modern and careful attention and organization every day.
-To this end, it maintains the daily liturgy of the Hours and the choral Mass, breaks the mold in the celebration of the great festivities of Corpus Christi and the Immaculate Conception (dance of sixes, procession through the city, ringing of its 24 bells), permanently attends to the devotion to the Virgin of the Kings, and carries out extensive sacramental pastoral care, as the first Church of the Diocese of Seville.
+The Metropolitan Chapter has been its faithful custodian for seven centuries of rich history and aims to continue this legacy with increasingly modern and careful attention and organization.
+To this end, it maintains the daily liturgy of the Hours and the choral Mass, and breaks the mold in the celebration of major festivities such as Corpus Christi and the Immaculate Conception (including the dance of sixes, procession through the city, and ringing of its 24 bells).
+It also consistently attends to the devotion to the Virgin of the Kings and carries out extensive sacramental pastoral care as the first Church of the Diocese of Seville.

 But there is more.
-This wonder must be shared by all, believers or not.
-To this end, it organizes lecture series, organ concerts in Advent and Lent, permanent exhibitions and, above all, it pays special attention to the cultural visits to all its monuments.
+This marvel must be shared by everyone, believers or not.
+To this end, it organizes lecture series, organ concerts during Advent and Lent, permanent exhibitions, and, above all, pays special attention to cultural visits to all its monuments.

-The perfect harmony between pastoral and cultural activities in the cathedral itself has been recognized internationally by UNESCO as an example of current management committed to both facets of the daily life of the Cathedral of Seville.
+The perfect harmony between pastoral and cultural activities within the cathedral itself has been recognized internationally by UNESCO as an example of modern management committed to both facets of the daily life of the Cathedral of Seville.